 - Have a business checking account or open a Capital One business checking account

-Your business must be located in one of the following states to be eligible for a Capital One business loan:
+Your business must be located in one of the following states or Washington, DC to be eligible for a Capital One business loan:

 - New Jersey